 I am old, because only old people can boast about the great achievements that their children have in

-My passions is to work with mobile architectures and wearables to track human mobility.
-I have developed apps that have been downloaded nearly 900,000 times.
+My passion is to work with mobile architectures and wearables to track human mobility.
+I have developed apps that have been downloaded over a million times.

 My research page detail these.